govscienceuseR/referenceSearch/README.md

 # Overview

 This package expects the user to provide two datasets:
-1. a dataframe of record metadata
+1. a dataframe of the references you have found in documents
-2. a dataframe of citations
+2. a dataframe of ground-truth references you want to match against.

 ## 1. Record metadata